-Chris Young Plans Headlining Losing Sleep Tour for 2018
+Chris Young Extends Headlining 2018 Losing Sleep Tour Into September

 "I love my lineup," Young says.
 "I think people know I’m friends with Kane.
 The first EP he did [Chapter 1], I have a song that I co-wrote with him on that.
 I wrote a song ["Comeback"] that actually he was not a writer on that he liked and cut on his record.
 And now that he’s done his deluxe, we have a duet on there, ["Setting the Night on Fire"], which I’m totally going to put into the show.
 It’s going to be a cool moment in the show for me and for him -- just a lot of cool stuff came together in a lot of ways."